 Units and supervisors are encouraged to make reasonable efforts to facilitate academic course attendance by staff so long as the normal functions of the position and the department can be maintained.

 Not all unique circumstances can be addressed by policy or procedure.
-As a result, HRM uses discretion in the approval or denial of the Tuition Assistance Program based upon the application of program principles, existing guidelines, etc. HRM is the designated University authority to make the final decision on all awards issued through the Tuition Assistance Program.
+As a result, HRM uses discretion in the approval or denial of the tuition assistance based upon the application of program principles, existing guidelines, etc. HRM is the designated University authority to make the final decision on all awards issued through the Tuition Assistance Program.
 Those decisions may not be appealed.

 Human Resource Management